 What is CX optimization?

-Step 1 - Gathering data and conducting research to identify opportunities and problems.
+Step 1 - Gathering data and conducting cx research to identify opportunities and problems.

 Step 2 - Creating hypotheses and prioritizing them with the customer and business impact in mind.

-Step 3 - Running experiments to scientifically validate potential solutions.
+Step 3 - Running experiments to scientifically validate customer experience strategy.
 Solutions could include changing business processes, designs, copy, UX, propositions, pricing, and product features.

 What’s the difference between CX and Conversion Rate Optimization?